Training Illinois teachers to improve the teaching profession and the outcomes for our neediest students.

 What does Teach Plus do?

-Teach Plus trains teachers in understanding education policy as a lever for student success, community organizing and outreach, promoting teacher voice through writing op-eds and speaking to the media, providing public testimony, and more.
-We work to create and connect teachers to opportunities to lead in real ways at the policy level.
+Teach Plus trains teachers in understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
+Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.

 How does it work?

-Teach Plus Illinois recruits and selects Teach Plus Illinois Teaching Policy Fellows from across the state to participate in the highly-selective fellowship.
-Fellows are trained to engage with state legislators and advocate for change at the state level.
-With this training, Fellows are able to help mobilize their peers around top issues impacting the teaching profession in Illinois and nationally.
-Teach Plus works with key stakeholders and policymakers in the state to inform the conversation and influence outcomes.
+Teach Plus recruits and selects Illinois Teaching Policy Fellows from across the state to participate in the cohort experience.
+You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the teaching profession in Illinois.
+Teach Plus works with key stakeholders and policymakers to join the conversation.